UPDATED — April 9, 9:35 a.m. ET:

 What is legal?
 Nothing currently.

 What’s next?
 Rep. Allen Peake introduced a medical marijuana bill on Jan.
 28 that would legalize cannabidiol for patients with severe seizure disorders.
 The Republican representative said he wanted to sponsor the bill after meeting a 4-year-old girl who suffers from a seizure disorder.
-The bill allows academic institutions to produce the medical marijuana, not businesses or individuals.
-On March 3, the bill overwhelmingly passed the house with 171 voting in favor and 4 in opposition.
-The bill now heads to the Senate for consideration.
+The bill would allow academic institutions to produce the medical marijuana, not businesses or individuals.
+On March 3, the bill overwhelmingly passed the House, but died later in the month when it was not brought to the floor before the legislature session ended.

 What is legal?
 Medical marijuana was legalized in Hawaii in 2000, but there aren’t any approved dispensaries that patients can buy from, so a license allows residents to grow their own plants or ask a caregiver to do it for them.